aryan-mishra219/kinetics_datathon/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [Apache](LICENSE) file for details.
+This project is licensed under the Apache License - see the [Apache](LICENSE) file for details.